Computational-Biology-OceanOmics/LCA_With_WoRMS/README.md

 ASV_17067       Teleostei       Ophidiiformes   Ophidiidae      dropped dropped 89.60   Ventichthys biospeedoi, Bassozetus zenkevitchi
 ```

 A tab-delimited table, one row per unique query in the BLAST results, showing which WoRMS taxonomic levels were included, and which were dropped.
-It also shows the average BLAST identity of the species-hits included in the LCA, and the species that were included in the LCA.
+It also shows the average BLAST identity of the species-hits included in the LCA, and the species that were included in the LCA. *IMPORTANT*: By default BLAST does not report queries with no hits.
+That means the output table of this script will not contain all queries.

 ## Installation